Faux (surname)

-Faux or Faulx is a surname, ultimately from Latin fagus ("beech").
+Faux or Faulx is a surname, ultimately from fagus ("beech").
 The English surname is of Flemish origin.

-The Belgian "Faux" and its variants could derive from the adjective faux (Middle French: faulx), "false", but they are most likely toponymic surnames.
-"Faux" is a variant of "Faulx", and "Faut" is another variant from either one of them.
+The Belgian "Faux" and its variants could derive from the adjective faux (faulx), "false", but they are most likely toponymic surnames.
+"Faux" is a variant of "Faulx", and "Faut" is another variant, which could come from either one of them.
 Cognates and variants include "Defau", "Defaut", "Defauw", "Defauwe" and "De Fauwe".
 The Belgian surnames could refer to Faux in Court-Saint-Étienne, Wallonia, or Faulx-les-Tombes, also in Wallonia.
-The etymology is ultimately from Latin fagus, via Old French fou, fau (Walloon: faw), "beech".
-The etymology could also be from Germanic *falisa, "cliff".
+The etymology is ultimately from fagus, via fou, fau (faw), "beech".
+The etymology could also be from falisa, "cliff".

-In France the surname is present in the North East, but it is also popular in the South West.
+In France, the surname is present in the North East, but it is also popular in the South West.
 Surnames from the latter place likely derive from another place called "Faux" (probably Faux in Dordogne).
-The etymology is always from Latin fagus.
+The etymology is always from fagus.

 Notable people with the surname include: